An important cause of unexplained Infertility, unexplained IVF failure and Recurrent Pregnancy Loss (RPL).

 Autoimmune Implantation Dysfunction

 With autoimmune implantation dysfunction, NK cell activation is already well established by the time the embryo reaches the uterus.
 Accordingly, in such cases the pregnancy is usually lost before its presence can be established by a blood pregnancy test or an early ultrasound examination (i.e., it presents as a negative pregnancy test or a chemical gestation).

 The initial recognition of the non-DQ alpha matching embryo as “friend” or “self” sets the stage for the cells/tissues of our tissues not coming under immune attack.
-However, under certain circumstances, genetic, infective, toxic, and degenerative influences can result in our own body’s proteins coming to be regarded as “non-self” (“foe”).
+However, under certain circumstances, genetic, infection, toxic, and degenerative influences can result in our own body’s proteins coming to be regarded as “non-self” (“foe”).
 When this happens, the immune system starts to produce antibodies that are directed against our body’s own proteins.
-These so-called autoantibodies then start attacking the body’s own cells/tissues/organs creating pathologic states (diseases) such as can be seen with certain (autoimmune) disease states—e.g., lupus erythematosus, autoimmune hypothyroidism (Hashimoto’s disease), and rheumatoid arthritis.
+These so-called auto-antibodies then start attacking the body’s own cells/tissues/organs creating pathological states (diseases) such as can be seen with certain (autoimmune) disease states—e.g., lupus erythematosus, autoimmune hypothyroidism (Hashimoto’s disease), and rheumatoid arthritis.